 Textbook affordability is important to students and increasing textbook costs can create a barrier to completing a post secondary education.
-Students can help advocate for instructors to choose more affordable textbook options and to use Open Educational Resources (OERs).
+SAMRU supports the use of affordable educational materials, and students can help advocate for instructors to choose more affordable textbook options and to use Open Educational Resources (OERs).

 What are Open Educational Resources?

 Open Educational Resources (OERs) are free educational materials which do not have any barriers to access and “carry legal permission for open use.”
 This means instructors can change the course materials to best match their teaching goals, and they can assign the materials without students having to pay high costs for these textbooks or other materials.
 Since the materials are open, students can also print the materials for less than the cost of an actual textbook.

 The adoption of OERs can create many benefits for students:

 - Increases success as students in classes with OER performed “the same as or better than those assigned traditional textbooks ,”

 - Increases the quality of education because instructors can easily build on one another’s work , and

 - Provides the opportunity to gain experience by contributing to OERs developed by instructors (either as research assistants or as course assignments).